-The Celtic Tiger–era motorways may have bypassed the alluring towns and villages of the Midlands, but for a slice of authentic Ireland—a chance to see how the country gets on with its daily life—this region is worth lingering in.
+During the boom years of economic growth in Ireland, from the mid-1990s to 2008, newly built motorways bypassed many small Midlands towns.
+But for a slice of authentic Ireland, this region is worth lingering in.
 That’s not to say its pleasures are all workaday; visitors can sample first-class food and rural peace in spa hotels or farmhouses, experience festivals, walk or cycle through lush countryside, and follow well-developed tourist trails—all in an area where life moves at a different pace.

 The flat plains of the center of Ireland are made up of elegant places rich in delights that attract the culturally curious.
 Art galleries and heritage museums cluster around the town centers of Birr, Athlone, Tullamore, and Cavan.
 You won’t find many international coffee chains or behemoth brands, but you will discover age-old industries such as lace making, crystal making, and whiskey making.
 Slow down and appreciate the gentle pace of time-burnished G&G (Grocery & Guinness) pubs, old-school barbers, or hardware and drapery stores complete with high shelves, long counters, and garrulous owners.
 With blink-and-you’ll-miss-them one-tractor villages, half the fun is in driving down a back road and stumbling on a teddy-bear shop or craft workers sculpting wood.
 Spend enough time in the region and you might even get to recognize the difference between a Cavan twang and a Tipperary brogue.